2019 Wheelchair Classic

-Sal Saputo, 6-2, Shooting Guard, St. Mary’s High School, Team Long Island, Class of 2020 - Saputo likes to shoot from long range and can take advantage in going to the basket.
+Sal Saputo, 6-2, Shooting Guard, St. Francis Prep School, Team Long Island, Class of 2020 - Saputo likes to shoot from long range and can take advantage in going to the basket.
 He is strong at getting to the hole, especially when driving lanes appear.
 He is a potent scoring threat who can dominate the game when he has the ball in his hands.

 Quinton Williams, 6-3, Shooting Guard, Knox School, Team Long Island, Class of 2019 - Williams likes to shoot with a high-volume.
 Likes to penetrate to the line and find ways to score.
 Very dangerous scorer that will take advantage of opposition if not contained.

 Jovan Walters, 6-6, Forward, St. Mary’s High School, Team Long Island, Class of 2020 - Walters can be dominant when given the ball in the right place in the low post.
 Likes to bang in the low post and can get rebounds and block shots.
 Is a physical presence in the paint who can intimidate the opposition.